mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 is 51kg.
 If this soldier is carrying 50kg all tasks are one difficulty level harder and they are considered to be carrying out heavy labour for the purposes of fatigue.
-If carrying 52–59kg they also suffer DM- on all checks.
+If carrying 52–59kg they also suffer DM-on all checks.
 At 60kg this increases to DM-2, and continues to increase until the soldier is no longer capable of moving or even lifting their pack.